Arealai/api-documentation/README.md

     'to': ['to@example.com'],
     'cc': ['cc@example.com'],
     'bcc': ['bcc@example.com'],
-    'trigger': 'upon_document_proccess_complete'
+    'trigger': 'on_document_processing_complete'
    }
 }
 ```

 Image type could be either 'data:application/pdf;base64,' for PDF files, 'data:image/png;base64,' or 'data:image/jpeg;base64,' for different image types.

 'email_communication' field allows for sending email notifications on the specified event occurance.
-Most of the time you'll use 'upon_document_proccess_complete'.
+Most of the time you'll use 'on_document_processing_complete'.

 A sample body data is as follows:
 ```